Surprise NJ Senate winner says sorry amid scrutiny of posts

 “I’m a passionate guy and I sometimes say things in the heat of the moment,” Durr said in identical comments to both outlets.
 “If I said things in the past that hurt anybody’s feelings, I sincerely apologize.”

-Twitter showed Friday that Durr's account had been suspended, though it is not clear if Durr himself deactivated or deleted the account.
+Twitter showed Friday that Durr's account had been deactivated by the user.

 In a screenshot of a 2019 Twitter post captured by a WNYC reporter, Durr wrote, “Mohammed was a pedophile!
 Islam is a false religion!
 Only fools follow Muslim teachings!
 It is a cult of hate!”